flexera-public/sca-codeinsight-reports-project-sbom/README.md

 - Including child projects (True/False) - Determine if child project data will be included or not.
 - Include presence of vulnerabilities - (True/False) - Display if the component has any vulnerabilities or not.
-- CVSS Version - (2.0/3.x) - Specify which CVSS version for vulnerability data if included.

 The generated reports will utilize the following Project Custom Fields if available
 - Application Name